troglobit/redir/README.md

 all log messages sent to the syslog.
 Use `-n` to foreground and see log messages on `stderr`.

-To run `redir` from a process monitor like Finit or systemd, tell it to not background itself and to only use the syslog for log messages:
+To run `redir` from a process monitor like [Finit][] or systemd, tell it to not background itself and to only use the syslog for log messages:

     redir -n -s :80 127.0.0.1:8080

-An `/etc/inetd.conf` line of the same may look like this:
+An `/etc/inetd.conf` line of the same looks very similar:

-    http  stream  tcp  nowait  root  /usr/sbin/tcpd /usr/bin/redir -i 127.0.0.1:8080
+    http  stream  tcp  nowait  root  /usr/sbin/tcpd /usr/bin/redir -n -s -i 127.0.0.1:8080

 Building